Publish pictures online (2) - Use an online image sharing library

 1. What is an online sharing image library?

-An online sharing library is a software application that provides an easy way to upload your digital pictures, categorize them and then share them with…well whomever you want.
-These days, the choices are very many and to try to review each service would be useless since there are so many reviews available.
+An online sharing library is an online software application that provides an easy way to upload your digital pictures, categorize them and then share them with…well whomever you want.
+These days, the choices are many and to try to review each service would be useless since there are so many reviews available already for the different services.
 My intention is to provide a quick list of pros and cons that would help you decide if this is the way you want to go when it comes to publishing your pictures online.

 2. What’s to like and … not to like